oroinc/documentation/backend/bundles/platform/OAuth2ServerBundle/index.rst

             # The lifetime in seconds of the refresh token.
             refresh_token_lifetime: 18144000 # 30 days

+            # The lifetime in seconds of the authorization code.
+            auth_code_lifetime: 600 # 10 minutes

-            # Determines if refresh token grant is enabled.
+            # Determines if the refresh token grant is enabled.
             enable_refresh_token: true

+            # Determines if the authorization code grant is enabled.
+            enable_auth_code: true

             # The full path to the private key file that is used to sign JWT tokens.
             private_key: '%kernel.project_dir%/var/oauth_private.key'